 - 50 g (1.8 oz) brown mushrooms, sliced

 - Saute mushrooms and spinach with a clove of garlic.
 Remove vegetables from the pan and wipe clean.

 - Grate the cheese and add it to the nonstick pan in a thin layer and let it melt, then add eggs.

-- When cheese browns, lay the mushrooms and spinach over half the eggs, fold and cover until warm.
+- When cheese browns, lay the mushrooms and spinach over half the eggs, and fold and cover until warm.